+Insurance revenue primarily consists of fees earned on homeowners insurance policies and title insurance.
+The Company generates revenues from agent fees on homeowners insurance policies obtained by customers through the Company's marketplace of third-party insurance carriers.
 The Company offers title insurance as an agent and works with third-party providers that underwrite the title insurance policies.
 For title insurance, the Company recognizes revenue from fees upon the completion of the performance obligation which is when the mortgage transaction closes.
-For title insurance, the Company is the agent in the transactions as the Company does not control the ability to direct the fulfillment of the service, is not primarily responsible for fulfilling the performance of the service, and does not assume the risk in a claim against a policy.
+For homeowners insurance and title insurance, the Company is the agent in the transactions as the Company does not control the ability to direct the fulfillment of the service, is not primarily responsible for fulfilling the performance of the service, and does not assume the risk in a claim against a policy.

-Settlement services revenue includes fees charged for services such as title search fees, wire fees, policy and document preparation, and other mortgage settlement services.
-The Company recognizes revenues from settlement services upon completion of the performance obligation which is when the mortgage transaction closes.
-The Company may use a third-party to fulfill these services, but the Company is considered the principal in the transaction as it directs the fulfillment of the services and ultimately bears the risk of nonperformance.
+Settlement services For international lending revenue, includes the Company generates revenue primarily from broker fees charged for services such as title search fees, wire fees, policy and document preparation, and other mortgage settlement services, earned in the U.K. The Company recognizes revenues from settlement services international lending revenue upon completion of the performance obligation which is when the mortgage transaction closes.
+The Company may use a third-party to fulfill these services, but the Company is considered the principal in the transaction as it directs the fulfillment of the services

+Compensation and ultimately bears the risk of nonperformance.
 As the Company is the principal, revenues from settlement services are presented on a gross basis.

-Performance obligations for title insurance and settlement services are typically completed 40 to 60 days after the commencement of the loan origination process.
+Performance obligations for title insurance Benefits-Compensation and settlement services are typically completed 40 to 60 days after the commencement of the loan origination process.
 Payment for these services is typically settled in cash as part of closing costs to the borrower upon closing of the mortgage transaction.

 Other homeownership offerings consists primarily of real estate services.
-For real estate services, the Company generates revenues from fees related to real estate agent services, including cooperative brokerage fees from the Company's network of third-party real estate agents, as well as brokerage fees earned when the Company provides its in-house real estate agents to assist customers in the purchase or sale of a home.
-The Company recognizes revenues from real estate services upon completion of the performance obligation which is when the mortgage transaction closes.
+For real estate services, the Company generates revenues from fees related to real estate agent services, including cooperative brokerage fees from the Company's network of third-party real estate agents, benefits include salaries, wages, and incentive pay as well as brokerage fees earned when stock-based compensation, employee health benefits, 401(k) plan benefits, and social security and unemployment taxes.
+Stock-based compensation includes expenses associated with restricted stock unit grants, performance stock unit grants, and stock option grants, under the Company provides its in-house real estate agents to assist customers in Company's stock plans.
+Compensation expense for the purchase or sale of a home.
+The Company recognizes revenues from real estate services upon completion of the performance obligation which stock-based payments is when the mortgage transaction closes.
 Performance obligations for real estate services are typically completed 40 to 60 days after the commencement of the home search process.
 Payment for these services is typically settled in cash as part of closing costs to the borrower upon closing of the mortgage transaction.

-4) Net interest income (expense)-Includes interest income from LHFS calculated based on the note rate of the respective loan as well as interest expense on warehouse lines of credit.
+4) Net interest income (expense)-Includes interest income from LHFS calculated based on the note rate fair value of the respective loan as well as interest expense awards on warehouse lines of credit.

-Mortgage Platform Expenses-Mortgage platform expenses consist primarily of origination expenses, appraisal fees, processing expenses, underwriting, closing fees, servicing costs, and sales and operations personnel related expenses.
-Sales and operations personnel related expenses include compensation and related benefits, stock-based compensation, and allocated occupancy expenses and related overhead based on headcount.
-These expenses are expensed as incurred with the exception of stock-based compensation, which is recognized over the requisite service period.
+Mortgage Platform Expenses-Mortgage platform expenses consist primarily of origination expenses, appraisal fees, processing expenses, underwriting, closing fees, servicing costs, the grant date.
+Compensation and sales and operations personnel related expenses.
+Sales and operations personnel related expenses include compensation and related benefits stock-based compensation, and allocated occupancy expenses and related overhead based on headcount.
+These expenses are expensed as incurred with the exception of stock-based compensation, which is recognized in a straight-line basis over the requisite service period.